com-480-data-visualization/OutOfTouch/README.md

 </div>
 <br>

 For a more detailed analysis, please look at the provided notebooks.
-All plots can be found under the folder ```\images``` and the HTML version of the maps are available under ```\maps```. <br>
+All plots can be found under the folder ```/images``` and the HTML version of the maps are available under ```/maps```. <br>
 _Note: GitHub does not render the maps.
-Either run the notebooks locally or open the HTML versions to see the interactive maps in high quality._
+Run the notebooks locally or open the HTML versions to see the high-quality interactive maps._

 ### Related work

 <span align="justify">

 The data we are working with originates from public datasets where taxi drivers and bicycle riders have given consent to store per-ride statistics in an open NYC database.
 Numerous companies involved in transportation services may utilize this information for various purposes, such as improving service quality, predicting ride prices, or identifying busy and profitable regions [[1]](https://github.com/doshiharmish/NYC-Green-Taxi-Trip-Analysis).
 Additionally, analyses have often focused on enhancing drivers' experiences by helping them locate the most profitable zones and busiest hours throughout the day [[2]](https://medium.com/web-mining-is688-spring-2021/green-taxi-analysis-nyc-bb67b482d9e).
-Some show simple exploratory analysis of the dataset (similar to what we are doing in Milestone 1) [[3]](https://medium.com/@fathurizkym27/analysis-of-the-nyc-green-taxi-data-e37640534730).
+Some show simple exploratory analysis of the dataset (similar to what we are doing in ```Milestone 1```) [[3]](https://medium.com/@fathurizkym27/analysis-of-the-nyc-green-taxi-data-e37640534730).
 These existing analyses have provided us with valuable insights into the dataset's potential, guiding our approach and visualizations.

 Our project's uniqueness lies in its inclusive approach.
 Beyond merely analyzing taxi rides, we also incorporate data on bicycle rides and examine how the COVID-19 crisis impacted both modes of transportation.
 Furthermore, we explore trends in shifting between these modes of transport in recent years.
 An innovative aspect of our analysis is the integration of bicycle accident data.
 We investigate whether shifting trends in transportation modes have led to an increase in severe accidents.

-We drew inspiration from various sources to craft our approach, including previous analyses, research, and visualizations found in other online domains ([[1]](https://github.com/doshiharmish/NYC-Green-Taxi-Trip-Analysis), [[2]](https://medium.com/web-mining-is688-spring-2021/green-taxi-analysis-nyc-bb67b482d9e), [[3]](https://medium.com/@fathurizkym27/analysis-of-the-nyc-green-taxi-data-e37640534730) ).
+We drew inspiration from various sources to craft our approach, including previous analyses, research, and visualizations found in other online domains ([[1]](https://github.com/doshiharmish/NYC-Green-Taxi-Trip-Analysis), [[2]](https://medium.com/web-mining-is688-spring-2021/green-taxi-analysis-nyc-bb67b482d9e), [[3]](https://medium.com/@fathurizkym27/analysis-of-the-nyc-green-taxi-data-e37640534730)).
 While existing analyses provided a foundation, our project expands upon this by offering a comprehensive examination of the interplay between taxi and bicycle transportation and the impact of external factors such as the COVID-19 crisis.

 </span>